eProsima/Shapes-Demo-Docs/docs/lifespan.rst

     - Set the update interval to 1000.

 .. image:: test10_1.png
-   :scale: 60 %
+   :scale: 100 %
    :alt: Initial state
    :align: center

-Now, create two Subscribers:
+Now, create two subscribers:

 4 - Create a square subscriber:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance2)